How To Dump Your Holding Tanks At Home

 9. Clean and store your dumping materials appropriately.

-Of course, this method is a little more time consuming, and it will cost you a bit of money to obtain everything you need, but if you’re willing to put in some work, this method is highly effective for dumping at home.
+Of course, this method might seem a little more time consuming, and it will cost you a bit of money to obtain everything you need, but if you’re willing to put in some work, this method is highly effective and makes for a quick option if you need to dump at home.

 The last option for dumping your tanks at home is to dump your gray or black water tanks without macerating.
 As with the other options, you will be dumping into your home’s cleanout or access port (on septic systems or city sewers).
 This is perhaps the simplest method so far, as it only requires that you connect your RV’s black or gray water tanks to your cleanout port using your sewer hose and flush the waste out just as you would at a dump station.